 As mentioned earlier, the gallery set for all experiments (with the exception those listed in Section VI-D) consists of mated mugshots for the listed composites plus a set of 100,000 mugshots from the PCSO.
 Experimental results are reported with and without filtering the mugshot gallery using demographic information (age range, race, and gender).
-Three commercial face matchers are used as baselines, which will be referred to as COTS-1, COTS-2, and COTS-3.
+Three commercial face matchers (referred to as COTS-1, COTS-2, and COTS-3) are used as baselines.
 Note that we are unable to train any of the COTS systems.
 Table VI summarizes the databases used in our study.
 Figure 9 shows example mugshots used to extend the gallery in matching experiments.